GustavoPrata/TVON2808/replit.md

 ## User Preferences
 - **UI Simplification**: Remove unnecessary buttons from chat interface (no mute notifications or contact info buttons)
+- **Modern Tab Interface**: Use elegant tabbed layouts with gradient colors and icons for menu organization (similar to bot-config page style)

 ## System Architecture